Article Translations: (Spanish)

-If your child has a pinworm infection, the doctor may recommend an antiworm medication, which is given in one dose and repeated in 2 weeks.
+If your child has a pinworm infection, the doctor will recommend an over-the-counter or prescription antiworm medicine.
+This is given in one dose and repeated in 2 weeks.
 The doctor may decide to treat the entire family, especially if your child has had a pinworm infection before.

 Although medicine takes care of the worm infection, the itching may continue for about a week.
-So the doctor may also give your child a cream or other medication to help stop the itching.
+So the doctor also might give your child a cream or other medicine to help stop the itching.

-Regular hand washing and routine household cleaning (including frequent changing of underwear, and washing everyone's pajamas and bed linens) also will help prevent the spread of pinworm infection within the family.
+Regular hand washing and routine household cleaning (including frequent changing of underwear, and washing everyone's pajamas, towels, and bed linens) also will help prevent the spread of a pinworm infection within the family.